AdobeDocs/commerce-merchant-services.en/help/payment-services/financial-reporting.md

 ![Financial reports view](assets/reports-view.png )

-Our cash flow management reports---Payouts and Order payment status---synchronize payment details with order info to give you full transparency of processed volume, payment balance, and detailed reporting on a transaction level for financial reconciliation.
+The cash flow management reports---Payouts and Order payment status---synchronize payment details with order info to give you full transparency of processed volume, payment balance, and detailed reporting on a transaction level for financial reconciliation.